 To keep your body functioning, glucose must always be present in your blood.
 The brain can only function and work properly for a short while without glucose before it stops working.

 On some days you might eat lots of food and on other days you might eat nothing or very little.
 But your glucose levels will usually flu

-Around 3 million people have diabetes in the UK, but may have not yet developed the symptoms.
+Approximately, 3 million people have diabetes in the UK, but may not yet have developed the symptoms.
 Diabetes is a long-term condition which can occur at any age, so it’s important that you get to know how to recognise the symptoms.

-For more information on Diabetes, please click on: http://www.diabetes.org.uk/Guide-to-diabetes/
+For more information on Diabetes, please click here.

-For more information on the symptoms of Diabetes, please click on: http://www.diabetes.org.uk/Guide-to-diabetes/Introduction-to-diabetes/Signs_and_sympto
+For more information on the symptoms of Diabetes, please click here.